 Piping our old, leaky canals is an ongoing effort here at Swalley.
 Every year we try to round up the funding and partnerships to put as much pipe as we can in the ground.
 Piping projects allow water to be conserved and utilyzed more efficiently.

-Winter 2022 through Spring 2024: During this time period the District will be engaged in construction activities with several small and large developments and road projects that require modifications to major elements within the District's conveyance system.
-The District will also be working to design-engineer the next two phases of it's internal system improvement plan during this time period.
-Please contact Swalley's general manager if you have any questions about any specific projects under development.
+Winter 2023 through Spring 2026: During this time period the District will be engaged in several major transportation and commercial development construction activities including the ODOT Bend North Corridor and Costco Projects.
+The projects require modifications to major elements within the District's conveyance system and the piping of canals.
+The District continues to work on design-engineering and fundraising for the next phases of it's System Improvement Plan which aims to convert an additional several miles of open canals into buried pipelines north of the City of Bend.
+Please contact Swalley's general manager if you have any questions about any specific projects.

 -Main Canal Piping Project Phase# 7 (MC-7) (The Main Canal Piping Project consists of 10 phases total.
 The District is currently complete through Phase# 6) : The MC-7 is an ~1.3 mile canal-to-large (48"-42" diameter) pipeline conversion project that begins approximately 3 miles north of the City of Bend, runs adjacent to Hwy 97, and ends near Sunbeam Lane in Deschutes County.
-The project is federally approved, permitted, and funded.
-Tentative construction dates are targeted for November 2023 - April 2024.
+The project is designed, approved, and fully permitted.
+Tentative construction dates are now targeted for November 2024 - April 2025.

 -Elder Lateral Piping Project: This is an ~2 mile long canal-to-pipeline conversion project in the heart of Swalley.
-The project is federally approved and permitted, but full funding for the project is still being sought.
-Engineering design on this project is at ~98+% and on hold.
-This project was originally slated for 2021-2022 construction, but funding limitations put a halt to the project going to bid.
-If funding issues are resolved, it is possible that the project could be back in line for construction after the MC-7 Project has been constructed.
+The project is federally approved and permitted.
+Only partial funding has been secured.
+Engineering design on the project is at ~98+% and on hold.

 -Main Lateral Piping Project Phase# 8 : This is an ~1.3 mile canal-to-large pipeline conversion project.
-The project is federally approved and permitted, but full funding is pending.
+The project is federally approved and permitted.
+Funding is pending.
 Design engineering has not occured.

 -Butte Lateral Piping Project: This canal-to-pipeline conversion project is also in the heart of Swalley and generally runs west to east for ~1 mile adjacent to Tumalo Rd.
-The project is federally approved and permitted, but only partially funded at this time.
-State grant match dollars are actively being sought after being awarded and then lost due to state bond sale failures as a result of the coronavirus-based budget shortfalls at the state level.
+The project is federally approved and permitted.
+Funding is pending.
 Design engineering has not occured.

 -Main Lateral Piping Project Phase# 9: This is an ~2 mile canal-to-large pipeline conversion project.
-The project is federally approved, but funding is pending.
+The project is federally approved and permitted.
+Funding is pending.
 Design engineering has not occured.

 -Main Lateral Piping Project Phase# 10 (FINAL PHASE) : This is an ~2 mile canal-to-large pipeline conversion project.
-The project may also include the installation of a 400HP booster pump.
-The project is federally approved, but funding is pending.
+The project is federally approved and permitted.
+Funding is pending.
 Design engineering has not occured.

 Recently Completed Projects